-- An ordinary general meeting must be held once per year.
+- An ordinary general meeting must be held once per year as on-site-event or digitally.
 Ordinary general meetings shall be announced at least four weeks in advance, either in writing or electronically, along with the meeting agenda.
 The agenda shall be decided by the board.

 - An extraordinary general meeting must be called with at least two weeks’ notice if:

 a) the board decides by simple majority to call an extraordinary general meeting